mhuang00/child00/_posts/2021-07-13-Postdoctoral.md

 Grant end date :  31/07/2024<br />
 Contract Period : 01/08/2021 – 31/07/2024 (3 years)<br /><br />

-The   project   aims   to   develop   the   AI   method   to   detect   present   microbes   in   asample   (ie.   throat-swab,   urine,   blood)   sequenced   using nanopore   technology.
+The   project   aims   to   develop   the   AI   method   to   detect   present   microbes   in   a sample   (ie.   throat-swab,   urine,   blood)   sequenced   using nanopore   technology.
 Nanopore sequencers read DNA/RNA fragments while they are passing through a tiny pore.
 Passage of nucleotides through pore results in a signal which is in a downstream process converted to the sequence of nucleotides.<br /><br />
 The project will start with recognising each microbe using a pattern matching approach, like those for rapid song recognition.
 These methods will be performed on either raw signal or basecalled sequence of nucleotides.
-We aim to use deep learning   methods   to   find   a   concise   representation   of   each   known   microbegenome.<br /><br />
+We aim to use deep learning   methods   to   find   a   concise   representation   of   each   known   microbe genome.<br /><br />
-The fast and accurate detection of microbes that cause infections disease canreduce unnecessary usage of antibiotics, speed up recovery and sometimes even save lives.
+The fast and accurate detection of microbes that cause infections disease can reduce unnecessary usage of antibiotics, speed up recovery and sometimes even save lives.
 When clinicians do not have a clue about the possible pathogen, the current methods can last days to identify the pathogen correctly.<br /><br />
 In this role, one will be part of a multi-disciplinary team consisting of computer scientists, biologists, and bioinformaticians.
 Duties include developing algorithms and AI methods for the fast identification of present microbes.<br /><br />

 Requirements:<br />